What is “fatal: index file corrupt” in Git?

 - It is safer to exclude the

-directory from file synchronization targets. - Get into the habit of committing important changes and pushing them to the remote repository soon after.
+.gitdirectory from file synchronization targets. - Get into the habit of committing important changes and pushing them to the remote repository soon after.

 Conclusion

-error can be alarming, but fortunately, the index file is separate from Git’s core data (objects) and is relatively easy to recover.
-In most cases, you can resolve the issue by deleting the corrupted index file and regenerating it with git reset
+The fatal: index file corrupt error can be alarming, but fortunately, the index file is separate from Git’s core data (objects) and is relatively easy to recover.
+In most cases, you can resolve the issue by deleting the corrupted index file and regenerating it with git reset.
+While this process will clear your staging area, your actual file changes in the working directory will be preserved, making it a safe operation.

 Leave a comment